-As part of the Group's commitment to scale up the financing for sustainable development, the Group decided to expand its Green Bond Framework to create a sustainable finance framework in 2022 (the "Sustainable Finance Framework").
-The "Sustainable Finance Framework" applies to any type of sustainable financing transaction that will be used to fund activities and products aimed at addressing environmental and socially responsible issues.
+As part of the Group's commitment to scale up the financing for sustainable development, the Group decided to expand its Green Bond Framework to create a Sustainable Finance Framework in 2022, that was further updated in 2023 to reflect the latest market standards in relation to green, social and sustainable bonds.
+The "FAB Sustainable Finance Framework" applies to any type of sustainable financing transaction that will be used to fund activities and products aimed at addressing environmental and socially responsible issues.

-From time to time and pursuant to the Programme, the Bank intends to issue Notes of each Tranche identified as Sustainable Notes in the relevant Final Terms ("Sustainable Notes") whose net proceeds would be used to fund or refinance, in whole or in part, eligible projects within eligible categories (the "Eligible Projects") set out under the "Dedicated Financing" section in the "Sustainable Finance Framework".
-For the avoidance of doubt, finance provided to any business or project that is not eligible under the criteria set out in the "Sustainable Finance Framework" will not be considered as the use of proceeds.
+From time to time and pursuant to the Programme, FAB intends to issue Notes of each Tranche identified as Sustainable Notes in the relevant Final Terms ("Sustainable Notes").
+An amount equivalent to the net proceeds of any Sustainable Notes issued would be used to fund or refinance, in whole or in part, eligible projects (the "Eligible Projects") within eligible categories set out under the "Dedicated Purpose Financing" section in the "FAB Sustainable Finance Framework".
+For the avoidance of doubt, finance provided to any business or project that is not eligible under the criteria set out in the "FAB Sustainable Finance Framework" will not be considered as the use of proceeds.

-The Sustainable Finance Framework was developed in alignment with market best practice standards reflected in the International Capital Market Association's Green Bond Principles, Social Bond Principles and the Sustainability Bond Guidelines.
-Neither the Sustainable Finance Framework nor the aforementioned International Capital Market Association principles and guidelines, nor any associated reports, verification assessments or the contents of the same are incorporated in and/or form part of this Base Prospectus.
+The FAB Sustainable Finance Framework was developed in alignment with market best practice standards reflected in the International Capital Market Association's Green Bond Principles, Social Bond Principles and the Sustainability Bond Guidelines.

-The Group has broadly defined the eligible categories for Dedicated Purpose Financing in accordance with the Green Bond Principles and Social Bond Principles publicised by the International Capital Market Association.
+The Group has broadly defined the eligible categories in accordance with the Green Bond Principles and Social Bond Principles publicised by the International Capital Market Association.
 Eligible categories include: